-Project/Program Description Estimated Cost Benefits Schedule of Implementation Project Manager Support Bicycle Sharing To encourage bike sharing in interested cities. \$10,000 provided for Sacramento area; pod cost under \$50,000.
-Increased attractiveness of bicycling.
-Reduce need for bike storage and auto parking.
-N/A Local government with CCJPA support.
-Secured Bike Storage To install secure bike storage at all stations Lockers are \$3,000 per unit Allows riders to store bikes at station securely.
-Apply for grant funding in Spring 2013.
-Begin installing by FY 14 CCJPA & local governments Folding Bicycle Lease Program To install Brompton docking stations (or the equivalent) at SAC, DAV, and BKY Annual operating cost of about \$26,366; medium high capital cost Provides riders the option of "leasing" a bike for the day for many days on end.
-Bike may be taken aboard the train Utilize FY 14 funding to begin installation CCJPA and local governments
+Project/Program Description Estimated Cost Benefits Schedule of Implementation Project Manager Support Bicycle Sharing Encourage bike sharing in interested cities. \$10,000 provided for Sacramento; \$100,000 pledged from CCJPA for Sacramento capital cost Increased attractiveness of bicycling; reduced need for bicycle storage and auto parking N/A Local government with CCJPA support Secured Bicycle Storage Install secure bike storage at all viable stations Lockers are \$3,000 per unit Allows riders to store bicycles at station securely Apply for grant funding in Spring 2013.
+Begin installing by FY 14 CCJPA and local governments Folding Bicycle Lease Program Install Brompton docking stations (or the equivalent) at SAC, DAV, OKJ, and BKY Annual operating cost of about \$26,366 for two 20-bay stations; medium high capital cost Provides riders the option of "leasing" as bicycle for the day for many days on end.
+Bicycle stores easily on the train using up no rack space.
+Utilize FY 14 funding to begin installation CCJPA and local governments